 The Global Strategy for Plant Conservation (GSPC) recognizes the pressing need to understand and document plant diversity around the world to provide a firm foundation for its effective conservation.
 Target 1 of the GSPC is the production of 'a widely accessible working list of known plant species', with Target 2 being 'a preliminary assessment of the conservation status of all known plant species'.

-Kew's UKOTs Programme is currently collating plant species information to produce a preliminary checklist of UKOTs plant species.
+Kew's UKOTs Science team is currently collating plant species information to produce a preliminary checklist of UKOTs plant species.
 Baseline taxonomic data was assembled from a number of sources including regional and local floras, published and unpublished checklists, as well as recent UKOTs field collections.
 However, much of the taxonomy from these references is outdated and needs to be updated for inclusion into the UKOTs species checklist.
 Great progress has been made by checking species names against the most up-to-date sources, such as Kew's 'World Checklist' series, as well as by consulting Kew's family specialists in Compositae, Leguminosae, Orchidaceae and Poaceae.
 Current taxonomic information has also been sourced The Plant List, from the Missouri Botanic Garden's Tropicos Database and the Smithsonian Institute's Catalogue of Caribbean Flowering Plants.
-Additionally, historic UKOTs plant specimens from Kew's Herbarium are being databased into the UKOT Specimen and Species Database and high resolution images of these specimens are being produced.
+Additionally, historic UKOTs plant specimens from Kew's Herbarium were databased into the UKOT Specimen and Species Database and high resolution images of these specimens were produced.

 Please use the links below to see further details on conservation activities in the UK Overseas Territories